Ice (Dukaj novel)

-Ice (Lód) is a Polish novel by the Polish science fiction writer Jacek Dukaj, published in Poland in 2007 by Wydawnictwo Literackie.
+Ice (Lód) is a 2007 Polish novel by the Polish science fiction writer Jacek Dukaj, published in Poland by Wydawnictwo Literackie.
 The novel mixes alternate history with science fiction elements, in particular, with alternative physics and logic.
 It won the Janusz A. Zajdel Award, European Union Prize for Literature and Kościelski Award.
+Ice was shortlisted for the 2026 EBRD Literature Prize.

 Translations

 English language rights to Ice were acquired by London-based publisher Head of Zeus in 2017.
 The translation by Ursula Phillips was published on 6 November 2025.

 In 2017 the novel was translated to Russian and Bulgarian; in 2018 the novel was translated to Ukrainian.
 The Czech translation of the novel was released in 2021 and won the translation category of Magnesia Litera award the following year.

 Story

 Setting

 The story of the book takes place in an alternate universe where the First World War never occurred and Poland is still under Russian rule.
 Following the Tunguska event, the Ice, a mysterious form of matter, has covered parts of Siberia in the Russian Empire and started expanding outwards, reaching Warsaw.
 The appearance of Ice results in extreme decrease of temperature, putting the whole continent under constant winter, and is accompanied by Lute, angels of Frost, a strange form of being which seems to be a native inhabitant of Ice.
 Under the influence of the Ice, iron turns into zimnazo (cold iron), a material with extraordinary physical properties, which results in the creation of a new branch of industry, zimnazo mining and processing, giving birth to large fortunes and new industrial empires.
 Moreover, the Ice freezes history and philosophy, preserving the old political regime, affecting human psychology and changing the laws of logic from many-valued logic of "Summer" to two-valued logic of "Winter" with no intermediate steps between true and false.

 Dukaj noted that in this book, science in science-fiction stands for the philosophy of history.
 The book's graphic design is by Polish illustrator and producer Tomasz Bagiński.